andrasq/node-qmock/Readme.md

 Experimental.

+`qmock.mockHttp` mimics `http[s].request` in enough detail to test not just applications making web requests but framework implementations.

 Without arguments, `mockHttp` mocks an http server, and returns the mock server object.
 The mock server has methods to recognize and respond to calls to mocked routes.